 “When you think how the energy sector came to us and said, ‘Help us.
 Let’s make improvements here that can be very impactful in bringing safety to this region of the state.’
-That’s huge that the energy sector – the private sector – wants to be engaged and bring this kind of safety to this area,” said Secretary of Transportation Mike Patterson.
+That’s huge that the energy sector – the private sector – wants to be engaged and bring this kind of safety to this area,” said Mike Patterson, Former Secretary of Transportation.

 As part of the safety zone development, Robins confirmed there will be construction involved including the installation of shoulders, centerline mobile strips, decelerations, turning lanes and signage.

 The coalition was welcome news to Kingfisher Chief of Police Dennis Baker.